-For the past few years on Thanksgiving weekend, my husband and I, with our two kids in tow, have driven 45 minutes to a Christmas tree farm so that we can cut down our very own tree.
+Every year on the weekend after Thanksgiving, my husband and I, with our two kids in tow, drive 45 minutes to a Christmas tree farm so that we can cut down our very own tree.
 The experience is never as raucous as the one the Griswolds go through in National Lampoon’s Christmas Vacation—even with the two boys egging my husband on to chop down the biggest tree they can find—but it’s also never as smooth as I think it should be.
 Here are all the ways we’re going to nail it—next year.

 1. Measure before you leave the house.